wp-plugins/easy-pie-maintenance-mode/readme.txt

 Afterward either uninstall or reconfigure the conflicting plugins.

-If you aren’t comfortable doing this or are unsure how to do this, [please contact me](mailto:bob@easypiewp.com) and I’ll be happy to walk you through the process.
+If you aren't comfortable doing this or are unsure how to do this, [please contact me](mailto:bob@easypiewp.com) and I'll be happy to walk you through the process.

 = I found a bug or have seen other plugins interfere with Maintenance Mode.
 What should I do? =

 Please capture as much information you can about your system, specifically use the error log to gather new information if you are comfortable.
 The [Easy Pie Error Log Guide](http://easypiewp.com/quickly-diagnose-wordpress-problems-using-error-log/) outlines how to do this.
-Then, please [let me know](mailto:bob@easypiewp.com) what’s going on, with as much detail as you have.
+Then, please [let me know](mailto:bob@easypiewp.com) what's going on, with as much detail as you have.

 == Screenshots ==